clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## Future work

+- Guarded evidence with call-site discharge.
+The dormant-constraint design
+  generalizes: evidence plus a premise, believed when the premise is discharged.
+A sink's premise is "this fn runs on the spine", discharged at analysis time by an invocation site.
+A branch-guarded usage could record its evidence with the premise "this guard holds", discharged per call site from the argument tags: `(defn f [x b] (if b (subs x 1) (inc x)))` then `(f 42 true)` warns, a keyword or number arg proves the guard truthy, :nil proves it falsy, :boolean or a mixed union proves nothing.
+  Guard language stays tiny: a bare param or a known predicate on a param.
+  The wall is the cache: a cross-argument conditional spec is new vocabulary that cannot be resolved away at sync, so it would start in-memory only, cross-library callers see just the unconditional spec.
+  The self-guarded case needs no vocabulary at all: "b truthy implies b is a number" collapses to the union of the evidence with the falsy tags, `#{:number :nil :boolean}`, an ordinary spec, and would catch a caller passing a string where today's design only stays quiet on nil.
+  Prototyped on branch `self-guard-infer`.

 - Destructured params, second steps: constraints on the `:as` binding could constrain the param directly, deferred members inside key value types are currently dropped at merge, an `:or` default value could be checked